ofiwg/libfabric/man/fi_msg.3.md

 discussion below for more details.
 The requested message size that can be used with fi_inject is limited by inject_size.

+If FI_HMEM is enabled, the fi_inject call can only accept buffer with iface equal to FI_HMEM_SYSTEM if the provider requires the FI_MR_HMEM mr_mode.
+This limitation applies to all the fi_\*inject\* calls and does not affect how inject_size is reported.

 ## fi_senddata

 The send data call is similar to fi_send, but allows for the sending